Table of Contents

 Wireless Telecom Group, Inc. (NYSE: WTT) engages in the design and manufacture of radiofrequency and microwave devices used in wireless communication networks.
 The company has a stock price that is currently under $5 and is a player in the 5G mobile network space with specialized expertise in the development of specialized 5G radio access network solutions.

-When it comes to the broader 5G market that is expected to be worth around $46.61 billion in 2021, Wireless Telecom is a niche player that provides its 5G hardware and software solutions for industrial private network deployments, building transportation solutions, and 5G testbeds, amongst other niche applications.
+When it comes to the broader 5G market that was worth around $46.61 billion in 2021, Wireless Telecom is a niche player that provides its 5G hardware and software solutions for industrial private network deployments, building transportation solutions, and 5G testbeds, amongst other niche applications.

 5G niche players are expected to benefit massively as many niche applications that were not realistic in other generations will become a reality with 5G.
 In spite of the pandemic, 5G networks are springing up progressively, and Wireless Telecom Group should be one of the companies benefiting from this trend.

 The company has demonstrated that its technology is up to the 3GPP standards for 5G New Radio (NR), Release 15, and this proves that they could compete technologically for a piece of the 5G niche pie.